wombleton/gitlaw-nz/acts/E/Estate and Gift Duties Act 1968.md

 *   (1) No gift shall constitute a dutiable gift where the donor is an amalgamating company (as defined in [section YA 1][207] of the Income Tax Act 2007), the donee is the amalgamated company (as so defined), and the gift occurs as part of the amalgamation (as so defined).

-    (2) No gift shall constitute a dutiable gift where the donor is a shareholder in an amalgamating company, the donee is the amalgamated company or a company which directly or indirectly wholly owns the amalgamated company, the gift occurs as part of the amalgamation, and the amalgamation occurs under [section 222][235] of the Companies Act 1993 or section 209D of the Companies Act 1955\.
+    (2) No gift shall constitute a dutiable gift where the donor is a shareholder in an amalgamating company, the donee is the amalgamated company or a company which directly or indirectly wholly owns the amalgamated company, the gift occurs as part of the amalgamation, and the amalgamation occurs under [section 222][235] of the Companies Act 1993\.

     Section 74C: inserted (with effect on 1 July 1994), on 14 September 1994, by section 5 of the Estate and Gift Duties Amendment Act 1994 (1994 No 78).

     Section 74C(1): amended, on 1 April 2008 (effective for 2008--09 income year and later income years, except when the context requires otherwise), by section ZA 2(1) of the Income Tax Act 2007 (2007 No 97).

+    Section 74C(2): amended, on 5 December 2013, by [section 14][236] of the Companies Amendment Act 2013 (2013 No 111).

 ##### 74D Exemption for gifts in respect of distribution by co-operative company or company owned by co-operative company

-*   No gift shall constitute a dutiable gift if the donor is a co-operative company or a company owned by a co-operative company, the donee is a member of the co-operative company, and the gift is an amount of a distribution that is excluded from being a dividend by [section CD 34][236] of the Income Tax Act 2007\.
+*   No gift shall constitute a dutiable gift if the donor is a co-operative company or a company owned by a co-operative company, the donee is a member of the co-operative company, and the gift is an amount of a distribution that is excluded from being a dividend by [section CD 34][237] of the Income Tax Act 2007\.

-    Section 74D: inserted, on 3 April 2006 (applying for gifts made after 1 October 2005), by [section 299][237] of the Taxation (Depreciation, Payment Dates Alignment, FBT, and Miscellaneous Provisions) Act 2006 (2006 No 3).
+    Section 74D: inserted, on 3 April 2006 (applying for gifts made after 1 October 2005), by [section 299][238] of the Taxation (Depreciation, Payment Dates Alignment, FBT, and Miscellaneous Provisions) Act 2006 (2006 No 3).

     Section 74D: amended, on 1 April 2008 (effective for 2008--09 income year and later income years, except when the context requires otherwise), by section ZA 2(1) of the Income Tax Act 2007 (2007 No 97).